AdamSobieski/adamsobieski.github.io/metamathematics/index.md

 There is an interesting generalization possible from rules and the `INSERT` operations of a number of [data manipulation languages](https://en.wikipedia.org/wiki/Data_manipulation_language).

-Here is an example of a rule:
+Here is an example of a rule, a person whose parent has a brother has an uncle.

 $$ p(x_{1}, x_{2}), b(x_{2}, x_{3}) \rightarrow p(x_{1}, x_{2}), b(x_{2}, x_{3}), u(x_{1}, x_{3}) $$